Nick Madrigal Preview, Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Nick Madrigal and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Colin Selby and the Pittsburgh Pirates at PNC Park, Saturday at 7:15 PM ET.
+The Chicago Cubs, including Nick Madrigal (.346 batting average in his past 10 games), take on starter Bailey Falter and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Nick Madrigal Game Info & Props vs. the Pirates